 Ecological Risk Screening Summary - Water Flea (Daphnia lumholtzi) - High Risk

 Daphnia lumholtzi is a cladoceran native to parts of Africa, Asia, and Australia.
-It has recently become established in numerous locations in the United States, as well as scattered locations in Canada, Mexico, Brazil, and Argentina.
-Although competition between D. lumholtzi and native Daphnia in the U.S. is reduced by differences in phenology, competition can occur in certain circumstances and differential predation may reinforce the effects of competition.
-D. lumholtzi has also been associated with declines in the zooplankton Diaphanosoma.
+It has become established in numerous locations in the United States, as well as scattered locations in Mexico, Brazil, and Argentina.
+D. lumholtzi has been associated with declines in the zooplankton Diaphanosoma.
+Although competition between D. lumholtzi and native Daphnia in the United States is reduced by differences in phenology, competition can occur in certain circumstances.
 D. lumholtzi is less available to juvenile fish predators than native Daphnia because of its larger size and prominent spines.
-Climate match is very high and potential pathways of introduction are not well understood or managed, so further range expansion in the United States is likely.
-Overall risk posed by D. lumholtzi is high.
+The History of Invasiveness for this species is classified as High.
+D. lumholtzi is regulated in four States.
+The climate matching analysis for the contiguous United States indicates establishment concern for this species.
+The climate match was high across much of the contiguous United States.
+However, the Certainty of Assessment has been reduced to Medium due to varying conclusions about the seriousness of the impacts of introduction, and lack of impacts of introduction in some cases.
+The Overall Risk Assessment Category for D. lumholtzi in the contiguous United States is High.

 Publication date